prasunsultania/demoblog/README.md

 demoproject
 ===========

-trying out a few technologies
+trying out a few technologies.

 Special thanks to scoth.io for providing code examples, many part of this code is inspired from it.